IHE/BPPCm/README.md

 These example scenarios are provided for educational use only, they are not an endorsement of these scenarios.

-### Notice of Privacy Policy

-Some realms only require that the patient be given access to the organizations privacy policy.
-In these realms the patient is not given the choice to accept, reject, or change the terms of privacy policy.
-The expectation is that the patient can stop the engagement with the healthcare provider if they don't like the privacy policy (yes, we know this is a fallacy in many situations).

-#### Consent Policy
+### Consent Policy

+some policy URI could be defined for common consent terms.
+Not clear that these will be detailed enough to use in practice, but would be useful catigorization of policy types.

 * Authorize Clinical actors access appropriate for Treatment use-cases of Normal data
 * Authorize Clinical actors access appropriate for Treatment use-cases of Normal and Restricted data
 * Do NOT authorize Treatment outside the host organization without Break-Glass support
 * Do Not authorize Treatment outside the host organization with exception for Break-Glass support
 * Patient given explict consent for given PurposeOfUse to a given organization for a given timeframe (e.g. non-treatment)

+In each of these cases the provisions of the instance of Consent could further constrain.

+### Notice of Privacy Policy

+Some realms only require that the patient be given access to the organizations privacy policy.
+In these realms the patient is not given the choice to accept, reject, or change the terms of privacy policy.
+The expectation is that the patient can stop the engagement with the healthcare provider if they don't like the privacy policy (yes, we know this is a fallacy in many situations).

 ### Basic signed acknowledgement